This is the second post in a three-part series on cloud security. To read the first post on, click here.

 If you don’t believe any of the claims I’m making, Google was the first company to have a bug bounty program.

 Conduct your own penetration test.
 You don’t have to call me.
 If you can find something interesting, Google has money for you.
-It can make you famous, can give you a swag T-shirt.
-If you do something really impressive, maybe a job.
+It can make you famous, give you a swag T-shirt, and, if you do something really impressive, maybe even a job.

-A government customer for Google in Australia in the military were talking about the security of their network.
-Google was like, “Well, let’s run a pentest on your network and mine.
+A government customer for Google in Australia, in the military, was talking about the security of their network.
+Google proposed, “Well, let’s run a pentest on your network and mine.
 I know who’s going to come up on top.
 And this can be part of an evaluation.”

-And it’s not being cocky, but it’s saying there’s a difference between perceived security and actual security.
-And Google is interested in actual security.
+This is not being cocky, but it is saying there’s a difference between perceived security and actual security and that Google is interested in actual security.

 Of course, it wouldn’t be any fun for Google just to say, “Come try and hack us” if they didn’t try and hack other people.